andrew/ultimate-awesome/README.md

 - [awesome-browser-security](https://github.com/cezary-sec/awesome-browser-security) - A curated list of awesome browser security learning material. .
 - [awesome-freedom](https://github.com/erfjab/awesome-freedom) - One repository to rule them all! .
 - [learning-resources](https://github.com/evilfactorylabs/learning-resources) - A curated list of "basic" knowledge that "good to know" by evilfactorylabs members.
 But feel free to take a look and learn together!.
+- [Awesome-Uplift-Model](https://github.com/JackHCC/Awesome-Uplift-Model) - 🛠 How to Apply Causal ML to Real Scene Modeling？How to learn Causal ML？【✔从Causal ML到实际场景的Uplift建模】.
 - [awesome-http-clients](https://github.com/mrmykey/awesome-http-clients) - 💎 A curated list of awesome HTTP Clients for exploring, debugging, and testing APIs.
 Best place to find postman alternatives.
 - [awesome-rlvr](https://github.com/opendilab/awesome-rlvr) - A curated list of reinforcement learning with verifiable rewards (continually updated).
 - [awesome-p2p](https://github.com/retrohacker/awesome-p2p) - An awesome list for those interested in building decentralized applications.